Battle of Isurava: Opposing forces

 Against this, the Japanese force, commanded personally by Horii, was built around a core of four infantry battalions.
 Three of these were drawn from the 144th Infantry Regiment, which had been fighting since the start of the campaign, and one was part of the 41st Infantry Regiment, which had arrived to reinforce the 144th.
 These troops were supported by an engineer regiment and a mountain artillery battalion, with a total of six artillery pieces: two 75 mm guns, two 37 mm pieces and two mountain guns, although these were not all available at the start of the battle.
 According to Dudley McCarthy, author of the Australian official history, the Japanese force in the Isurava area was around 5,000 strong.
-More conservative estimates, however, place this figure at around 3,000, or 3,500.
+More conservative estimates place this figure at around 3,000, or 3,500.
 Of these, only 2,130 were ultimately directly engaged in the battle.

 The main body of this force had landed at Giruawa between 19 and 21 August, and had been forced to make a 120 km trek south on foot, carrying heavier than normal loads to alleviate the supply problems that the Japanese were beginning to experience as their line of communication was pushed further south.
 As a result of the heat, heavy loads and distance, a large number of troops, and several artillery pieces, failed to reach Isurava in time for the battle, reducing the size of the Japanese force available for the attack.
 Horii's plan involved a double envelopment.
 For the assault, Horii planned to use the three battalions of the 144th while the single battalion from the 41st Infantry Regiment remained in reserve.
 The reserve was intended to be used later to follow up the withdrawing Australians but it was ultimately committed to an unsuccessful flanking manoeuvre during the final stages of the battle.